 Everyone does it.
-Darwin liked to collect it.
+Darwin collected it.
 Elvis died on the toilet doing it.
-Gwenyth Paltrow loves a coffee enema to flush it.
-Poo brings us all together.
-So, you know, wash your hands.
+Poo brings us together.
+So wash your hands.

-The show takes a bottom up approach to some scientific scat chat, as we dive into the bowels of the matter, to learn about poo horoscopes, DIY faecal transplants and why dogs defecate on a north-south axis.
+Humanity is fundamentally a walking digestive tract.
+Excrement is the only thing some people ever produce.
+This show takes a bottom up approach to some scientific scat chat, as we dive into the bowels of the matter to learn about poo horoscopes, DIY faecal transplants and why dogs defecate on a north-south axis.

-Alanta is a comedian, science communicator and storyteller from Melbourne.
-With a background in International public health, her first solo science comedy show Parasites Lost sold out its entire run at Melbourne International Comedy Festival in 2017 and has been enjoyed by audiences in Adelaide, Perth, Sydney and for the Gates Foundation in Seattle.
-Her second solo show Days of our Hives about bee keeping and bee losing attracted more bee keepers than any other show at a comedy festival.
+Alanta’s debut solo show Parasites Lost sold out its entire run at the Melbourne International Comedy Festival and was given an Inspiring Australia Science-Arts Grant to perform in FRINGEWORLD Perth in 2019.
+Alanta’s second solo show Days of our Hives about bee keeping and bee losing attracted more beekeepers than any other show at a comedy festival.
+Alanta’s nerdy concoction of evidence-based comedy and personal confessions has been warmly received by audiences across Australia and internationally.

 'A delightful presence on stage and enchanting storyteller.'
 Squirrel Comedy